MartinKratochvilProgramy/go-kv-store/article.md

 }
 ```

-Just get will not be enough, so create a put method that allows us insert value into our map:
+Just get will not be enough, so create a put method that allows us insert value into our map - again we have to lock the mutex before inserting:
 ```go
 // storage/put.go